 Graduates, congratulations!
 Your hard work has brought you to this day.
-But your work is not done.
-In fact, it is only beginning.
-The University Seal you will soon see stamped on your diploma depicts a torch in the hands of youth with a Greek inscription that reads: "Let Your Light Shine.”
+The University Seal you will soon see embossed on your diploma depicts a torch in the hands of youth with a Greek inscription that reads: "Let Your Light Shine!"

 This year, you really let your light shine and it glowed brightly.